8. Appendix

 • the Education and Care Services National Law Act 2010

-• the Education and Care Services National Regulations 2011, and
+• the Education and Care Services National Regulations 2011

 • the National Quality Standards (NQS) and quality rating system.